carmenbianca/report-liferay/plan.md

   the purposes of this section, consider this a combination of Liferay's wants and limits.

-- Best --- This word is tricky and subjective.
-It will not be defined too strictly here, because the subjectiveness of the word is contextually safe.
-  The best solution is one that is realistic, achievable, and solves the problem satisfactorily.
+- Suitable --- This word can be perceived as subjective.
+Its intent, however, is to see whether a solution is fit for purpose when compared to the requirements, and to what extent.

 - Solution --- A solution is the project as a whole.
 It is not an off-the-shelf product that can be implemented, but may involve using and mixing and matching